 With the exception of pianists and drummers, students are expected to bring their instruments to all summer programs.
 In addition, please note the following:

-- Contemporary Vocalists are encouraged to bring their own low-impedance microphone and cord.
+- Contemporary Vocalists are required to bring their own low-impedance microphone and cord.
 You can review microphone recommendations on this page from the Voice Department.

 - Drummers should come prepared with sticks and brushes.
 Students are welcome to bring their own cymbals, hi-hat, and clutch, however these items are also provided during the program.